Astral-Sphere/openai-interface/README.md

 #### Custom Request Parameters

-You can customize whatever request parameters you want.
-If you need extra platform -specific fields, find them in `extra_body`, or add them to `extra_body_map`.
+You can customize request parameters as needed.
+If you require provider-specific fields, you can add them to `extra_body` or `extra_body_map`.

 ### Modules